Fire-Aalt/ib_pcode_compiler/docs/DOCUMENTATION.md

 What is in the local scope of an `if`, `loop`, `method` and `Class` statements, exists only in those statements.
 So a variable defined in the body of a `for` statement will only exist in the body of that statement and all of its inner scopes.
 This behavior is the same across all the programming languages.<br>
-*Note: due to how `for` loops are handled, the control variable for the `for` loop is declared in the outer scope of the statement.*

 ### If / Else